MoncefMhasni/Girlscodetoo/README.md

 ### Solution :

 Go over all the songs in the database.
 If P is a substring of a song in the database, print its name.
-The songs may contain spaces, use getline.
+The songs may contain spaces, read by line!

 ## F. mdN Encryption